-Section 1.4.
+- Section 1.4.
 Statutory Definitions.
-Statutory terms defined in Part 6A of the Code shall have the same meaning in this Contract.
+Statutory terms defined in Part 6A of the Code shall have the same meaning in this Contract. - Section 1.5.

-Section 1.5.
 Schedules.
-All Schedules to this Contract are incorporated into, and made part of, this Contract.
+All Schedules to this Contract are incorporated into, and made part of, this Contract. - Section 1.6.

-Section 1.6.
 Application.
 The Application submitted to the University Board for the establishment of the Academy is incorporated into, and made part of, this Contract.
 Portions of the Applicant's Application have been incorporated into this Contract.
-In the event that there is an inconsistency or dispute between materials in the Application and the Contract, the language or provisions in the Contract shall control.
+In the event that there is an inconsistency or dispute between materials in the Application and the Contract, the language or provisions in the Contract shall control. - Section 1.7.

-Section 1.7.
 Conflicting Contract Provisions.
-In the event that there is a conflict between language contained in the provisions of this Contract, the Contract shall be interpreted as follows: (i) the Resolution shall control over any other conflicting language in the Contract; (ii) the Authorizing Resolution shall control over any other conflicting language in the Contract with the exception of language in the Resolution; (iii) the Terms and Conditions shall control over any other conflicting language in the Resolution and the Authorizing Resolution; and (iv) the Articles of Incorporation shall control over any other conflicting language in the Contract with the exception of language in the Contract with the exception of language in the Resolution; and (iv) the Articles of Incorporation shall control over any other conflicting language in the Contract with the exception of language in the Resolution; Authorizing Resolution and these Terms and Conditions.
+In the event that there is a conflict between language contained in the provisions of this Contract, the Contract shall be interpreted as follows: (i) the Resolution shall control over any other conflicting language in the Contract; (ii) the Authorizing Resolution shall control over any other conflicting language in the Contract with the exception of language in the Resolution; (iii) the Terms and Conditions shall control over any other conflicting language in the Contract with the exception of language in the Resolution and the Authorizing Resolution; and (iv) the Articles of Incorporation shall control over any other conflicting language in the Contract with the exception of language in the Resolution, Authorizing Resolution and these Terms and Conditions.